Bridges v. Wixon

 Bridges v.
-Wixon, 326 U.S. 135 (1945), was a decision of the U.S. Supreme Court in which the Court ruled that deportation proceedings against aliens lawfully resident in the United States must adhere to norms of due process.
-It further found that penalties for "affiliation" with a proscribed organization under the Smith Act requires concrete proof of meaningful and ongoing association with the organization beyond casual cooperation or ideological affinity.
+Wixon, 326 U.S. 135 (1945), was a decision of the U.S. Supreme Court in which the Court ruled that deportation proceedings against non-citizens lawfully resident in the United States must adhere to norms of due process.
+It further held that penalties for "affiliation" with a proscribed organization under the Smith Act require concrete proof of meaningful and ongoing association with the organization beyond casual cooperation or ideological affinity.

-Portions of Francis Murphy's concurrence, which invoked First Amendment issues, have been frequently quoted.
+Portions of Frank Murphy's concurrence, which invoked First Amendment issues, have been frequently quoted.

 Background

 Harry Bridges was a citizen of Australia legally resident in the United States.
 A merchant mariner by trade, he became a leading organizer of both the Industrial Workers of the World and the International Longshoremen’s Association (ILA).
 Business interests in the West Coast shipping industry suspected Bridges of being a communist; Communist Party USA (CPUSA) officers had previously strongly implied the ILA was coordinating its actions with the party, there were known party members among its membership, and Bridges himself adhered to what was generally perceived to be the Soviet Communist party line such as publicly supporting the Soviet invasion of Poland and the Molotov–Ribbentrop Pact.
 Two former CPUSA members — John Leech and Arthur Kent — even alleged Bridges had been secretly elected to the party's central committee under the nom de guerre "Rossi".
 Nonetheless, he publicly disclaimed formal party membership.